dwshadle/florence-price-catalog/_texts/price-what_do_i_care_for_morning.md

 -

 ## Instrumentation
-- Solo piano and tenor or baritone
+- Piano and tenor or baritone

 ## Length
 -